beauremus/mcr-sound-server/README.md

 Mr House
 =======
-Mr House is a TCP/HTTP server that handles the data streams from the Fermilab MCR console designated in the code.
-The TCP server simply filters and passes the requests to the HTTP client.
+Mr House is a TCP/HTTP server that handles the data streams from a designated Fermilab MCR console.
+The TCP server simply filters and passes the data to the HTTP client.
 The client then uses the javascript [Web Speech API][1] and [ResponsiveVoice][2] to speek messages passed from the server.
 The client is set to use designated MP3s on certain data.

 NodeJS is used for the TCP/HTTP servers.
 The node modules required to run this